Nandhini0123/Solo-travel-journal/README.md

 <strong>Title - Travel Journal</strong>

+<strong>Live link : </strong> https://effortless-lebkuchen-c83e9d.netlify.app/

 This is my very first React project.
-In this project a static web page is built using React, where React renders the datas in a repitative pattern from the data array stored in a data file
+In this project a static web page is built using React, where React renders the components in a repitative pattern from the data array stored in a data file

-This projects shows how using props components can be reused
+We can add more travel location to  the web page just by adding more travel datas into the data file

 __This project uses__